loopgazer/loopgazer.io-toolchain/README.md

-# GNU ARM Embedded Toolchain 10
+# GNU ARM Embedded Toolchain 10 for Platform.IO

 > **DISCLAIMER**: This experimental toolchain is not meant to be used in production.

 This project produces a **Platform.IO** toolchain of [GNU ARM Embedded Toolchain 10-2020-q2-preview](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads)
-, providing access to gcc-10.1, and applies fixed for current Cortex M Processors.
+, providing access to gcc-10.2, and applies fixed for current Cortex M Processors.

-With a more recent compiler, the `--std=c++20` compiler flag is introduced and enables all [C++20 Features](https://en.cppreference.com/w/cpp/compiler_support#cpp20) available in GCC 10.1, e.g:
+With a more recent compiler, the `--std=c++20` compiler flag is introduced and enables all [C++20 Features](https://en.cppreference.com/w/cpp/compiler_support#cpp20) available in GCC 10.2, e.g:

 - [Concepts and Constraints](https://en.cppreference.com/w/cpp/language/constraints)
 - [Three-way comparison operator](https://en.cppreference.com/w/cpp/language/operator_comparison#Three-way_comparison)